Nth Man: Fictional character biography

 Dr. Thomas Lightner was a scientist who rebuilt his father's Sky Cannon after his father Raymond disappeared during a mishap with the device.
 A similar mishap with the rebuilt device caused the energies from Raymond to merge with Thomas, giving Thomas the powers of a black hole.
-Thomas' body could not contain these vast energies for long, and he collapsed and returned to his normal form.
+Thomas's body could not contain these vast energies for long, and he collapsed and returned to his normal form.

 Lightner was later contacted by the Nth Command to infiltrate and sabotage Project Pegasus.
 Lightner hoped to use the project's Nth Projector to regain his previous powers.
 Lightner released Nuklo and allowed Thundra and the Grapplers in to cause some damage and distract the facility's staff.
 Lightner was supposed to use the Nth Projector to send the Project Pegasus facility into another dimension, but instead used it on himself.
 Lightner was transformed into Nth Man, a "living interdimensional vortex".
 Like a black hole, Nth Man absorbs all nearby matter and energy into himself.
 All of the heroes at the facility were absorbed into him, and Wundarr the Aquarian was able to use his null field to shut off Nth Man's powers.

 Instead of being destroyed, Nth Man entered the alternate universe of Earth-S. There, he threatened to consume the sun, but remnants of the Squadron Supreme reunite to battle him.
 Although they defeat him, several members of the Squadron are killed, with the remainder banished to Earth-616 for a time.
 During the battle, Lightner exchanged places with the infant child of Squadron member Arcanna and was thereby able to return to his own form; he became the new Wizard Supreme and eventually took the name "Mysterium".